 DNA testing for eating quality and yield

 At Felix Rams we are committed to highly accurate data collection.
-We run large groups of rams under commercial conditions to enable their performance to be compared.
+We run large groups of rams and ewes under commercial conditions to enable their performance to be compared.
 We firmly believe active performance selection aided by the use of tools such as Sheep Genetics Lambplan across asbvs gives a level of genetic improvement far outweighing that possible from a “showring” selection method, or selection based on raw measurements.
 This doesn’t mean that we ignore structural soundness in any way.